Skip to main content

 Western collective consciousness has long been socialised with the assumption that the non-West is naturally a place of unrest, deprivation, violence and, all in all, of inescapable backwardness.
 This thinking was proliferated in the earliest writings by the “founding fathers” of various disciplines as a matter of scientific fact.
 Take the case of my own discipline: international relations.
 It is meant to educate the future politician, diplomat, public intellectual or policymaker on how states interact in the international political system.
 Yet, its first textbooks are rooted in “Darwinist ideas”, that imagined a racially hierarchical global order and placed white Europeans at the top and all the darker peoples of the world at the bottom.
 This hierarchy, they insisted, was justified due to white people’s natural intellectual and cultural superiority.
 Over the years, the ways in which these hierarchies are perpetuated have changed and we started to use different lingo.
 But be it f...

-What Approach for the Middle East
+How to Approach the Middle East and North Africa

 “Through an analysis of domestic factors, elements that are often presented as separate, or timeless, features of Middle Eastern politics, be they nationalism or religious fundamentalism, may turn out to be much more closely formed and transformed by their association with the state.
 Just as a more flexible and specific view of history has made historical analysis more effective, a more specific view of the state may, thereby, lead to a recognition of its greater influence.”
 The starting point is “the approach that is broadly derivative of historical sociology, and of the stronger insights of Marxism, and, by extension, of the international dimensions, at once of history as of contemporary politics and society, that historical sociology addresses.
 This perspective looks at the core components of a political and social order, the state, ideology and society, and focuses specifically on how institutions, be they of political or social/religious power, are established and maintained.
 It s...